elunna/nerfhack-changelog/README.md

 * giant praying mantis now ignores all magical scaring
 * giant praying mantis has a higher level
 * grave trolls can spawn in graves/graveyards
-* grave troll corpses cause sickness when eaten.
+* grave troll corpses cause sickness when eaten
+* grave trolls are huge
 * gugs are now orange
 * jiggling blobs can jump
 * kamadan are recolored to light green, can now jump, have infravision, and get some poisonous snake bites